heathermiller/dist-prog-book/chapter/7/langs-consistency.md

   As Aviral discussed in the previous section, many computer scientists have done a lot of thinking about the nature of distributed systems problems.
 As such, we realize that it's impossible to completely emulate the behavior of a single computational machine using multiple machines.
 For example, the network is simply not as reliable as, say, memory - and waiting for responses can result in untimeliness for the application's user base.
 After discussing the Consistency/Availability/Partition-tolerance theorem, Section 6 discussed how we can drill down into the CAP pyramid and choose the necessary and unnecessary properties of our systems.
 As stated, we can't perfectly emulate a single computer using multiple machines, but once we accept that fact and learn to work with it, there are plenty of things we *can* do!

 ## The Shopping Cart
-  Let's bring all these theorem talk back to reality.
+  Let's bring all this theorem talk back to reality.
 Let's say you're working at a new e-commerce startup, and you'd like to revolutionize the electronic shopping cart.
 You'd like to give the customer the ability to do the following:
   1. Log in to the site and add a candle to the cart while traveling in Beijing.
   1. Take a HyperLoop (3 hours) from Beijing to Los Angeles.
   1. Log back in, remove the candle from the cart, and add a skateboard.